KDE/audex/README.md

 Audex
 =====

-Audex is an audio grabber tool for CD-ROM drives for the KDE desktop.
+Audex is an audio grabber tool for CD-ROM drives built with KDE Frameworks.

 ### Prerequisites